 The ERP is expected to provide a comprehensive analysis of the whole economy and all areas mentioned in Section 2) a) must be examined.
 Therefore, all areas which have not been the object of an analysis in Section 5.1 should be analysed here.
-However, this section may (or may not) propose a relevant reform measure for each area (taking into account the prioritisation to be made, and the limit of 20 reform measures to be included in the ERP).
+By the same token, the areas analysed under section 5.1 should not be repeated again under section 5.2, unless the key challenge as set out under section 5.1 is a combination of areas and some aspects of the area that are deemed important were not covered under the 'combined' key challenge.
+However, this section may propose a relevant reform measure for each area (taking into account the prioritisation to be made, and the limit of 20 reform measures to be included in the ERP).